 If your matcha tastes bad, how do you make it taste better?

-Most importantly, the way you prepare matcha greatly affects its taste.
+Besides choosing good quality matcha, the way you prepare your matcha is equally important as it affects its taste greatly.
 If you feel underwhelmed by the taste of your matcha, you may want to look into these common issues that may have contributed to the poor experience.

 While most people are used to making tea with boiling water, this may not be the case for matcha.
 Avoid using boiling water when making matcha as it causes the matcha to become bitter.
 The best temperature is usually specific to the blend of matcha, but a good rule of thumb is to use 176F (80C) water.